Configuring NIC For Passive Recording (Port Mirroring)

 - The second NIC will be used for remote access of the server from other computers.

-To prevent any conflicts with IP addresses the first NIC should be switched to "stealth" mode with TCP/IP unbound from the card.
+To prevent any conflicts with IP addresses the first NIC port should be switched to "stealth" mode with TCP/IP unbound from the card.
 You will need to open the properties of NIC and disable the IP stack and all other protocols (see the below screenshot).
 This NIC will be used in listen mode only.
 No network packets will be sent from this NIC.
 That's why an IP address is not necessary for it.